linkedin/forthic/docs/modules/global_module.md

 `( record1 record2 forthic -- record )`

-Similar to `ZIP` but the value in the new array/record is determined by running the `forthic`.
+Similar to `ZIP` but the value in the new array/record is determined by running the specified `forthic` string.
 This string expects two values: the first value from array1/record1 and the second from array2/record2.

 ### KEYS